jeiman/photobook-assessment/README.md

 # 2. Run the Site
     > npm run dev

-Navigation to http://localhost:8080 to view the site
+Navigate to http://localhost:8080 to view the site